-Valid, current licensure issued by State of California
+Valid, current licensure issued by State of California, an agent of the State of California, or a federal agency.

 NPI (Verification Time Limit - 180 calendar days, PSV)

 Valid NPI of type 2 (Organization) issued by National Plan and Provider Enumeration System (NPPES) will be verified from via NPPES website.